Premier Soccer Saturday: History

 The programme was first broadcast in September 1998 as The Premiership.
 Between August 2004 and May 2007, RTÉ also had the broadcasting rights to 15 live Premier League matches on Saturday afternoons (kick off: 15:00).
 These programmes were called Premiership Live.
 Setanta Sports obtained exclusive rights to the games from the 2007–08 season onwards.

 The show was reformatted or not broadcast on several occasions during the 2010 snowstorms in Great Britain and Ireland.
 For example, on Saturday 18 December 2010, the show's format was changed to show extended highlights of the only two Premiership games that were played.
-And, on Sunday 19 December 2010, a proposed Premier Soccer Soccer Sunday special was cancelled.
+And, on Sunday 19 December 2010, a proposed Premier Soccer Sunday special was cancelled.

 One feature introduced to Premier Soccer Saturday involved fans providing match analysis.
 When this segment, nicknamed "fanalysts", was aired, the shows were extended to over 2 hours.

 On 30 April 2012, there was a special Premier Soccer Monday that showed highlights of the Manchester Derby between the top two teams of that year's Premier League.
 Because the game, which was won by Man City, began at 19:45, the highlights show ran from 23:00 to 00:00.

 In May 2013, RTÉ Head of sport Ryle Nugent announced that RTÉ Sport would not pay for the rights of Premier League to show highlights.
 Therefore, Premier Soccer Saturday/Sunday was finished.